JianpingWang-TUD/NUFFT-based-MIMO-RMA/README.md

 The code implements the Nonuniform fast Fourier transform (NUFFT) based range migration algorithm for 3-D short-range imaging with an arbitary planar MIMO array.

 ## Requirement
-In the implementation, the NUFFT package (Version 1.3.3) from Greengard, etal is required, which could be found via https://cims.nyu.edu/cmcl/nufft/nufft.html.
+In the implementation, the NUFFT package (Version 1.3.3) from Greengard, etal is used, which could be found via https://cims.nyu.edu/cmcl/nufft/nufft.html.

 A demo of 3-D imaging with the synthetic EM data is given.